“Adam, let him go. What the fuck’s wrong with you?” Matt drags me back.

 “You’ll have your pick tonight!”
 Matt claps me on the back.

 “Yeah, you may even lose your cherry!”
-Ian sniggers and I glare at him because he’s still pissing off.
-“Don’t worry; I won’t tell Mommy,” he says, and I lunge, landing a solid punch to his nose.
+Ian sniggers. and I glare at him because he’s still pissing me off.
+“Don’t worry; I won’t tell Mommy,” he goads, and I lunge, landing a solid punch to his nose.

-He doubles over, blood oozing through his cupped fingers.
-“You broke my fucking nose,” he shouts, his voice muffled, making it sound like 'dose'.
+He doubles over, blood dripping through cupped fingers.
+“You broke my fucking nose,” he yells, his muffled voice making it sound like 'dose.'

-“I warned you to stop dragging my family into your shit.”
+“I warned you to stop dragging my family into shit.”

-“Come on, let’s get you cleaned up,” Alan suggests, throwing me a wink as he grabs Ian's arm.
-“Nice!” he mouths, so Ian doesn’t see.
+“Come on, let’s clean you up.”
+Alan throws me a wink as he leads Ian away.
+“Nice!” he silently mouths.

-Later that evening, we’re back at The Hangout where Lana and Tess join us.
-Ian's sporting a swollen nose, which I doubt was broken, but Alan claims it was and says he straightened it.
-According to him, he suffered a broken nose twice while playing football and claims to have straightened it the second time.
-That, he says, is how he knows I broke Ian's nose and how he knew exactly what to do.
+Later that evening, we’re back at The Hangout, where Lana and Tess join us.
+Ian's sporting a swollen nose, which I doubt was broken, but Alan claims it was and that he straightened it.
+According to him, he suffered a broken nose twice while playing football and says he straightened it himself the second time.
+That, he insists, is how he's sure I broke Ian's nose and how he knew exactly what to do.

-I apologize to Ian for the break, but make it clear I don’t regret punching him.
-I warn that if he doesn’t stop his bullshit, I’d be happy to break his ugly nose again.
+I apologize to Ian for the break, but make it clear I'm not sorry for punching him.
+I add that if he doesn’t stop his bullshit, I’d be happy to break his ugly nose again.
 He apologizes too, and we agree to forget the incident.

-When it’s time to leave, we ride in two cars.
-I go with Matt, while Tess and Ian, who’re supposedly dating, and Lana travel with Alan.
+We leave for the party in two cars.
+I ride with Matt, while Tess and Ian, who’re supposedly dating, and Lana travel with Alan.
 We all pile out at Susie’s house, where the music's already at full blast.
 An hour or so later, the basement's jam-packed.
 Luckily, we were among the first to arrive and managed to snag a sofa and some upturned crates in a corner.
 Matt brought beer that his cousin bought, and the guys are really getting into it.
-The girls are drinking some of sweet, alcoholic punch that looks and smells disgusting.
-I’ve had two beers, but I’ve refused another for now because I don’t want to arrive home too obviously drunk.
+The girls are drinking some kind of sweet, alcoholic punch that looks and smells disgusting.
+I’ve had two beers, but I’ve refused another for now because I don’t want to get home too obviously drunk.

-“Matt?” she asks, but he shakes his head.
-“Sorry, Tess, my date's here."
-He smirks at Susie making her way through the crowd.
+“Matt?” she invites, but he shakes his head.
+“Sorry, my date's here."
+He grins at Susie making her way through the crowd.